Python3pkg/Products.SilvaViews/README.txt

+(this line is added and removed for a test)

 SilvaViews is a component that is used by Silva to attach views to objects.
 It could also be used outside of Silva in other projects.